betterscientificsoftware/bssw.io/CuratedContent/ProducingWebinarSeries.md

-# Producing a Webinar Series: Webinar Process
+# Producing a Webinar Series

 Do you want to know what it takes to put in place a series of webinars?
-In this note we introduce the *machinery* behind the HPC Best Practices Webinar Series.
+In this article we introduce the *machinery* behind the HPC Best Practices Webinar Series.

 Resource information | Details